samdoidge/samdoidge.com/README.md

 To update the Gemfile.lock you will need to run `bundle update` within the Docker container.

 Docker Desktop allows you to open the terminal within the visual IDE, then simply type the command above.

-## Linting SCSS

-To lint the SCSS, run `npm install` in the root directory.

-`npm run lint:scss` can then be called to lint the SCSS.